XorTroll/libjavm/README.md

     // First of all, create a machine. core::Machine machine;

-    // Then (if you need to) load the .class file you want. machine.LoadClassFile("<path-to-class-file>");
+    // You can load .class files...
+    machine.LoadClassFile("<path-to-class-file>");

+    // ...or even JAR archive files!
+    machine.LoadJavaArchive("<path-to-jar-file>");

     // Then, this loads the basic Java classes and types: Object, String... (necessary for most stuff) machine.LoadBuiltinNativeClasses();